apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 <property>
   <name>fs.s3a.endpoint.region</name>
   <description>AWS S3 region for a bucket, which bypasses the parsing of
     fs.s3a.endpoint to know the region.
 Would be helpful in avoiding errors while using privateLink URL and explicitly set the bucket region.
+    If set to a blank string (or 1+ space), falls back to the (potentially brittle) SDK region resolution process.
   </description>
 </property>